dmccreary/ekg-book/docs/glossary.md

 #### Knowledge Layer
 A layer in the knowledge triangle that contains connected information.
 The knowledge layer is often the top layer in our views.
 There are some views that include a Wisdom layer on top of the knowledge layer.

+#### Knowledge Graph
+A set of interconnected typed entities and their attributes.

+Entities can be any business objects, customers, products, parts, documents, or concepts.
+Entities are usually implemented as vertices in a graph database and connected through edges.
+In some types of graphs (LPGs), edges also have attributes.

 #### Knowledge Triangle
 A stack of three layers.
 At the base is the [Data Layer](#data-layer), above that the [Information Layer](#information-layer) and at the top the [Knowledge Layer](#knowledge-layer).
 ![Knowledge Trainagle](img/knowledge-triangle.png)